akhacker0001/legistify-v1/README.md

-start the application
+# start the application
+firstly need to install the packages type npm install

+and then

-just run commad npm un start
+# run command npm run start